bendrick92/bpwalters-blog/_posts/2016-02-12-setting-up-a-raspberry-pi-web-server.md

 ---
 layout: post
-title: "Setting Up a Raspberry Pi Web Server"
+title: "Setting up a Raspberry Pi Web Server"
 ---

 Ever since it's introduction early 2012, the Raspberry Pi has proven itself to be an extremely capable little machine.
 For less than $30, you get a credit card-sized computer capable of automating home systems, powering robots, or even serving as a basic desktop computer.